-- The supply side duct leakage is somewhat significant.
-The operation of the air handler fan causes the house to operate in a slight negative pressure.
-This is because the supply leaks dump the air into the belly pan area that is open to the crawlspace. - If and when the air handler fan is off, and the dryer is operating, air is brought into the conditioned space via leaks in the ductwork.
+- The supply side duct leakage is fairly significant.
+The continuous operation of the air handler fan causes the house to operate in a negative pressure.
+This is because the supply leaks dump the air into the belly pan area that is open to the crawlspace (because of the damaged air/vapor barrier near the electric service entrance). - The extended period of times that the various bedroom doors appear to be closed only serves to increase the negative pressure of the main living area of the house.
+When the bedroom doors are closed, there is not enough opening for the air to return back to the air handler fan.
+This excess air is then vented through any and all holes that might exist in that room. - If and when the air handler fan is off, and the dryer is operating, air is brought into the conditioned space via leaks in the ductwork.
 The pathway is from the crawlspace through the various holes and penetrations in the rodent barrier, through the duct leaks and then into the house.
-This increases the moisture content within the house, creating a higher relative humidity. - The extended operation of the ventilation fan in the utility room creates a slight negative pressure in that room with respect to the exterior.
-This pressure difference will draw in outside and crawlspace air (also house air as well) through the various penetrations, holes, and cracks that exist between the room and it's surrounding environment. - The addition of ventilation holes in the exterior siding may cause problems especially if a negative pressure exists within the home or a portion of the home. - The operation of the dehumidifier system will assist in the control of the moisture content within the house.
-However, the pathways and drivers of moisture infiltration should be controlled so that the dehumidifier and air conditioning system (which also dehumidifies) are not overwhelmed with moisture.
+This increases the moisture content within the house, creating a higher relative humidity.